 Over 100 years ago, one year before the Titanic sailed, the steamship Yongala sank mysteriously during a tropical cyclone off the coast of Australia’s Alva Beach, in an area that is now part of the Great Barrier Reef marine park.
 With no known survivors among the crew or passengers, this ship’s sinking remains one of the most tragic maritime disasters in Australia.

 Now, covered in kaleidoscopic coral and home to a fascinating array of marine species, the 110-metre long Yongala has earned a reputation as one of the planet’s most picturesque wrecks.
 The ship lies on its starboard side, with depths ranging from 14 to 28-metres, making it a site suitable for all skill levels.
-This is the largest, most intact historic shipwreck in Australian waters, and now hosts a giant groupers, marble rays, schooling barracuda, eagle rays, sea turtles, and more.
-Penetration is not permitted during any SS Yongala wreck dive, but there’s still plenty to see - and always keep an eye on the blue, as you never know what might swim past!
+This is the largest, most intact historic shipwreck in Australian waters, and now hosts giant groupers, marble rays, schooling barracuda, eagle rays, sea turtles, and more.
+Penetration is not permitted during any SS Yongala wreck dive, but there’s still plenty to see – and always keep an eye on the blue, as you never know what might swim past!

 Ready to start planning your next dive holiday?